niccokunzmann/mundraub-android/README.md

 ----------

 Contributions are welcome.
+- We use [Transifex][tx] to translate the app to your language.
-We use Android Studio to develop the app.
+- We use Android Studio to develop the app.
+- Feedback is welcome, please open an [issue][issues].

 Software Material List
 ----------------------